© We are Explorers

 Tasmania’s own heart of darkness – brooding and utterly unforgiving – Tasmania’s West Coast is a place like no other, teetering on the edge of the known world.

 This page contains affiliate links.
-If you book or buy something through one of these links, we may earn a small commission (at no extra cost to you!).
-Read our full disclosure policy here.
+If you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
+Read my full disclosure policy here.

 On the West Coast of Tasmania the indigenous palawa established an easy balance over tens of thousands of years.